braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/create_a_canvas/braze_templates/back_in_stock.md

 ### Step 6: Launch your Canvas

-After testing and reviewing our Canvas to make sure it behaves as expected, we’ll launch it by selecting **Launch Canvas**.
+After testing and reviewing our Canvas to make sure it works as expected, we’ll launch it by selecting **Launch Canvas**.
 Now our users who’ve favorited our Classic Straight Leg jeans and have subscribed to our messaging channels will receive notifications when they’re back in stock!

+{% alert tip %}
+Check out our [Pre and post-launch checklist]({{site.baseurl}}/user_guide/engagement_tools/canvas/ideas_and_strategies/pre_post_launch_checklist/#things-to-consider-before-launch) for things to consider before and after you launch a Canvas.
+{% endalert %}

 [1]: {% image_buster /assets/img/canvas_templates/back_in_stock_1.png %}
 [2]: {% image_buster /assets/img/canvas_templates/back_in_stock_2.png %}